-Your complete ceremonial minister credentials package for Hawai'i includes all of the documents you'll need to legally perform all of life's celebrations, including weddings, baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting and other ceremonies.
+Minister ordination for Hawai'i includes authorization to legally perform all of life's celebrations, including marriage ceremonies (weddings), baby blessings (baptism), house blessings, re-commitment ceremonies (vow renewal), memorials (funerals), handfasting, and other rites and rituals.

-Ordination through First Nation as a Wedding Officiant and ceremonial minister complies with all Hawai'i laws and is valid and accepted throughout the state and everywhere around the world!
+Ordination as a Marriage Officiant and ceremonial minister complies with all state and local laws in Hawai'i and is valid and accepted throughout the United States and everywhere around the world!

-The laws of the State of Hawai'i require persons performing marriage ceremonies to file their credentials with the State of Hawaii Department of Health¹ prior to performing a ceremony anywhere in the state.
+Hawai'i law requires persons performing marriage ceremonies to file their credentials with the State of Hawaii Department of Health¹ prior to performing a ceremony anywhere in the state.
 You must hold a current and valid minister's license to perform such rites; in addition, you must present your credentials to any state or local authority and/or the bridal couple upon their request.

 In Hawai'i, ordination or investment by the Church gives each clergy member the authority to perform the marriage rite.
 You are not required to undergo any specific formal training to become ordained in Hawai'i.